Research Data

 FID4SA uses the Transkribus platform developed within the READ project for text recognition of South Asian scripts.

-Various data models for text recognition of the Devanāgarī script were trained with Transkribus and deliver very good recognition results with a character error rate (CER) of approx. 2.3%.
+Several data models for text recognition of the Devanāgarī script hve been trained with Transkribus and deliver strong recognition results with a character error rate (CER) of approx. 2.3%.
 These data models are based on so-called ground truth transcriptions.
 These are 1:1 transcriptions of the text on the document facsimile.

-With FID4SA@heiDATA, FID4SA has set up a dataverse for archiving ground truth data for South Asian scripts.
-Interested researchers can download the data archived there and use it as training data for their own text recognition models.
+With FID4SA@heiDATA, FID4SA has established a dataverse for archiving ground truth data for South Asian scripts.
+Interested researchers can download the archived data and use it as training data for their own text recognition models.
 At the same time, researchers working on text recognition for South Asian scripts are invited to use this archive to make their own ground truth data available and to contribute to the creation of a ground truth data archive at a central site.

 FID4SA@heiDATA - Ground Truth Data for HTR on South Asian Scripts